 The Bank's Credit Risk team monitors and limits all the Bank's credit exposures.
-The team provides independent analysis of each client's business, financial, management and security risks to analyse and rate counterparty risks to which the Bank is exposed.
+The team provides independent analysis of each client's business, financial, management and security risks to analyse and counterparty risks to which the Bank is exposed.

-The analysis and internal scorecards produced for the Credit committee give an indication of the risk rating of counterparties and expected credit losses in the event of any default.
+The analysis and internal scorecards produced for the Credit committee give an indication of the risk rating of counterparties, which is a key input parameter used for determining counterparties' expected credit losses (ECL) in the event of any default.